duanxiaoqian/Bioinformatic_RNAseq_20190123/README.md

 #fifth and more--enrichment including GO and KEGG analysis and more(GO enrichment analysis: need TopGO or GOstat ,and clusterprofile, the last
  two softwares can also  be available on Kegg enrichment anaysis)

-#others--more details analysis: WGCNA analysis (need phenotype data or metabolomics data); GSEA analysis ; specials genes relationship analysis
+#others--more details analysis: WGCNA analysis (need phenotype data or metabolomics data); GSEA analysis ; specials genes relationship analysis ;genes category anaysis ; and more
-genes category anaysis